Are you ready for baseball? Atlanta Braves tickets go on sale next week

-While the Atlanta Braves are in the process of moving to North Port — the first 16 games will be played at Disney's Wide World of Sports — the last game March 24 will be played at CoolToday Park in West Villages.
+While the Atlanta Braves are in the process of moving to North Port, the first 16 games will be played at Disney’s Wide World of Sports — the last game on March 24 will be played at CoolToday Park.

-Tickets for the games in Lake Buena Vista have already gone on sale.

-Locally, fans will be able to buy their tickets at 10 a.m.
-Tuesday, Jan.
-15 for the March 24 game.
+While tickets for the games in Lake Buena Vista have already gone on sale, locally fans will be able to buy their tickets at 10 a.m.
+Tuesday.

-Those tickets include the single game in March.
-Season ticket benefits also include private events, meeting with Hall of Fame players and other exclusive items.
+Those spring training tickets, include the single game in March as well.
+Season tickets also include other benefits like private events, meeting with hall of fame players and other exclusive events.

 (0) comments